6.6 Social inclusion through education and training

 At the country level:

-BiH Ministry of Civil Affairs, with its Department for Education;
+- BiH Ministry of Civil Affairs, with its Department for Education;

-Agency for preschool, primary and secondary education (APOSO) with its
+- Agency for preschool, primary and secondary education (APOSO) with its

 At the entity/district level:

-10 cantonal education ministries;
+- And 10 cantonal education ministries.

 In order to provide equal conditions regarding the quality of education in all educational institutions of the same level, relevant education authorities in BiH, in cooperation with educational institutions in BiH, have ensured in the past period equal access to all children, an approach in compliance with human rights and fundamental freedoms, i.e., equal rights and equal opportunities in education without discrimination on any grounds.

 The Framework Law on Elementary and Secondary Education in BiH of 2003 stipulates that every young person has equal rights of access to and participation in education, without discrimination on any grounds.
-All those who have completed a four-year high school in BiH have access to higher education Framework Law on Higher Education in BiH.
+All those who have completed a four-year-high school in BiH have access to higher education Framework Law on Higher Education in BiH.

-Access to higher education provided by licensed higher education institutions in BiH will not be limited, directly or indirectly, according to any real or assumed ground such as: gender, race, sexual orientation, physical or other disability, marital status, skin colour, language, religion, political or other opinion, national, ethnic or social origin, connection with a national community, property, birth, age or other status.
+Access to higher education provided by licensed higher education institutions in BiH will not be limited, directly or indirectly, according to any real or assumed ground such as: gender, race, sexual orientation, physical or other disability, marital status, skin color, language, religion, political or other opinion, national, ethnic or social origin, connection with a national community, property, birth, age or other status.

-A special aspect is raising awareness of parents and children without developmental difficulties and briefing on the nature of various difficulties in development in order to remove any biases and misperceptions about disabled people.
+The above implies the inclusion of young people with developmental difficulties into the regular education system, which fulfils their right to education under equal conditions.
+A special aspect is raising awareness of parents and children without developmental difficulties and briefing on the nature of various difficulties in development to remove any biases and misperceptions about disabled people.
 Proper information tends to avoid situations in which disabled children are inadequately treated by their peers.

 In addition, BiH society, as an open society accepting and cherishing diversity, fosters education of children starting from early childhood to accept, understand and respect the children and adults who are different from others (Eurydice Report for BiH).